Below the Marble Arch, hidden behind the curtains a beautiful show awaits the crowds…

-This Post is the 3rd instalment of the ENB: Nutcracker series
+This Post is the 3rd installment of the ENB: Nutcracker series

-(The Nutcracker is an easy ballet for new members of the audience to ease themselves into, and whilst I am no aficionado, this review hopes to help those new to ballet, just as much as those who frequent the ENB (or alike!)
+The Nutcracker is a beautiful ballet for new members of the audience to ease themselves into, and whilst I am no aficionado, this review hopes to help those new to ballet, just as much as those who frequent the ENB (or alike!)

 The People’s Palace of Entertainment

 My early arrival was rewarded with the sound of the orchestra tuning their instruments, ready to play my favourite pieces of Tchaikovsky’s work.